sagosaruiz1/sagosaruiz1/README.md

 ---

 ## 🧑‍💻 About Me
+- 🎓 Student @ University of Science and Technology of Southern Philippines
 - 🌱 Currently learning and improving my skills in **Python, HTML, CSS, and JavaScript and many other languages**
 - 💡 Passionate about building clean and efficient web applications
 - 🎯 Goal: To grow as a **software engineer** and contribute to impactful projects